Must Visit National Parks on a Forest Holiday

 The Broads

 As Britain’s largest protected wetland, the Broads in Norfolk and Suffolk have a completely different atmosphere to the open moors.
+The Broads National Park is full of rare wildlife, including the harbour porpoise, red-flanked blue tails and the swallow tail butterfly.
 You can explore over 125 miles of waterways by bike or on foot of course – but why wouldn’t you choose to take a boat?

 Near to: Thorpe Forest